Gustavo1803/Gustavo1803.github.io/_pages/about.md

 Beyond academia, I have over 4 years of experience across sectors such as transportation, food and agriculture, consulting, and marketing.
 I have gained extensive industry experience as a Senior Financial and strategy analyst in various multinational companies, where I optimized operational costs and improved financial performance.
 I also worked as a consultant, where I developed machine learning tools for price forecasting and supply chain analysis.

-As a freelancer, I use machine and deep learning models to assess investment prospects in real estate, tourism, and agriculture.
+I also do some freelance work sometimes.
 If you’re interested in exploring some of the projects I’ve been involved in, feel free to [take a look here](https://gustavo1803.github.io/portfolio/)